oVirt/ovirt-site/source/integration/live.html.md

 [liveusb-creator](https://fedorahosted.org/liveusb-creator)

+Be aware that using these tools can lead to a kernel panic when the stick is booted.
+Using dd on linux and for example WinImage when on Windows seems to work better.

 ### VM

 you can run this iso on a vm, using nested virtualization you can run nested vms within it.